Max Stirner

+Born in 1806 in Bayreuth, Bavaria, Stirner's life and work are known largely through a biography by John Henry Mackay.
+He was orphaned young and raised in West Prussia after his mother's remarriage.
+Stirner studied at the University of Berlin, where he attended Hegel's lectures.
+He then moved into teaching and became involved with the Young Hegelians in Berlin.
+Although he struggled to secure a permanent academic post, Stirner became a fixture in intellectual circles and wrote his most famous work, The Unique and Its Property (Der Einzige und sein Eigentum), while supporting himself as a teacher.

+Stirner married twice, first to Agnes Burtz, who died in 1838, and later to Marie Dähnhardt.
+He attempted and failed at business before turning to translation and writing.
+Stirner died in Berlin in 1856, having spent his later years in relative obscurity despite the enduring influence of his radical individualist philosophy.

 Biography

 Stirner was born in Bayreuth, Bavaria.
 What little is known of his life is mostly due to the Scottish-born German writer John Henry Mackay, who wrote a biography of Stirner (Max Stirner – sein Leben und sein Werk), published in German in 1898 (enlarged 1910, 1914) and translated into English in 2005.
 Stirner was the only child of Albert Christian Heinrich Schmidt (1769–1807) and Sophia Elenora Reinlein (1778–1839), who were Lutherans.
 His father died of tuberculosis on 19 April 1807 at the age of 37.
 In 1809, his mother remarried to Heinrich Ballerstedt (a pharmacist) and settled in West Prussian Kulm (now Chełmno, Poland).
 When Stirner turned 20, he attended the University of Berlin, where he studied philology.
 He attended the lectures of Georg Wilhelm Friedrich Hegel, who was to become a source of inspiration for his thinking.
 He attended Hegel's lectures on the history of philosophy, the philosophy of religion and the subjective spirit.
 Stirner then moved to the University of Erlangen, which he attended at the same time as Ludwig Feuerbach.

 Stirner returned to Berlin and obtained a teaching certificate, but he was unable to obtain a full-time teaching post from the Prussian government.
 While in Berlin in 1841, Stirner participated in discussions with a group of young philosophers called Die Freien (The Free Ones), whom historians have subsequently categorized as the Young Hegelians.
-Some of the best known names in 19th century literature and philosophy were involved with this group, including Karl Marx, Friedrich Engels, Bruno Bauer and Arnold Ruge.
+Some of the best known names in 19th-century literature and philosophy were involved with this group, including Karl Marx, Friedrich Engels, Bruno Bauer and Arnold Ruge.
 While some of the Young Hegelians were eager subscribers to Hegel's dialectical method and attempted to apply dialectical approaches to Hegel's conclusions, the left-wing members of the group broke with Hegel.
 Feuerbach and Bauer led this charge.